 1.4 RE IMAGINING THE FARM AND COMMUNITY FOREST STORY IN THE MEKONG (2000-2022)

-• However, Cambodia, though flat, has inherent soil fertility issues (The exception are the areas fed by the mighty Ton Le Sap Lake).
-Laos has a mountainous topography and so prone to soil erosion
+However, Cambodia, though flat, has inherent soil fertility issues (The exception are the areas fed by the mighty Ton Le Sap Lake).
+Laos has a mountainous topography and very prone to soil erosion.

-• Agrobiodiversity is high, (especially in Laos) Indigenous practices for soil fertility management exist; many non-government initiatives show viable ways to address them
+Agrobiodiversity is high, (especially in Laos), Indigenous practices for soil fertility management exist; many non-government initiatives show viable ways to conserve them.

-• Climate change issues accentuate (worsen) the long-known land degradation issues
+Climate change issues accentuate the land degradation issues.

-• There is deep tension between providing for access to land and community forests as economic tools for rural communities and the desire for Agri sector export output (via Economic Land Concessions)
+There is deep tension between providing for access to land and community forests as economic tools for rural communities and the desire for Agri sector export output (via Economic Land Concessions or ELCs).

 Remarkable Communities / Pioneering Communities

-• Communities in the flooded forests in Siem Reap Cambodia, rainfed farmers along the Mekong and in Prek Thnout, Kampong Thom, community forestry holders in Kratie, Mondulkiri;
+Communities in the flooded forests in Siem Reap Cambodia, rainfed farmers along the Mekong and in Prek Thnout, Kampong Thom, community forestry holders in Kratie and Mondulkiri;

 Catalytic projects that helped study and model the way

-• DANIDA Process and Benefit study of NRM decentralization
+DANIDA Process and Benefits study on NRM decentralization

 My field notes

-Cambodia Ton Le Sap Lake and flooded village and flooded forest – Like many farmers in Asia, traditional Cambodian farmers are also at the same time fishermen and forest custodians.
-Seasonal farming in the Ton Le Sap Lake reflects the complex livelihood skills.
+Cambodia Ton Le Sap Lake flooded village and flooded forest – Like many farmers in Asia, traditional Cambodian farmers are also at the same time fishermen and forest custodians.
+Seasonal farming in the Ton Le Sap Lake reflects the multiple livelihood knowledge skills. (reference from UNDP Cambodia, CNMC, TBRS and GEF)

 In many parts of Cambodia 3 converging factors define the land management concerns (soil erosion, inherent soil fertility issues and climate change.
 Part of our involvement was to help the main of Agriculture develop the Sustainable land management strategy to address this through an interdisciplinary landscape based approach.